A typical URL contains:

 search engines could see your site as having duplicate content.
-To fix this problem, use a server-based 301 redirect for redirection one of those URLs into your preferred format.
+To fix this problem, use a server-based 301 redirect to redirection one of those URLs into your preferred format.

-Avoid having an access the same content from the root directory and subdomains.
+Avoid having access to the same content from the root directory and subdomains.

-Instead redirecting, you can define a canonical URL for content that are available through multiple URLs.
+Instead of redirecting, you can define a canonical URL for content that is available through multiple URLs.
 Indicate your preferred URL with the rel="canonical" link element that should be added to the HEAD section of the not preferred pages.
 As canonical, Google prefers HTTPS pages over equivalent HTTP ones.

-Using words in URLs that are relevant to the content makes your URLs more users-friendly as help with navigating your website.
+Using words in URLs that are relevant to the content makes your URLs more user-friendly and helps with navigating your website.

-The first URL is easy to remember and understand; it helps users to make decision whether to connect to the content.
+The first URL is easy to remember and understand; it helps users to make a decision on whether to connect to the content.
 The second URL is much less appealing to users; it doesn’t give any information about what content this page contains.
-Searchers prefer to click on the simple clear URL which they understand better.
+Searchers prefer to click on the simple clear URL that they understand better.

 Having a keyword in your URL is an additional relevancy signal.